 Most people see the lights on foot but it is possible to see them from your car if you have one.

-There are three subway lines (the R, N, and D trains), that can get you to the neighborhood.
+Three subway lines (the R, N, and D trains) go the neighborhood.

 Each line goes to a different station, so you need to pay attention to which train you take.